agilord/aws_client/generated/aws_secretsmanager_api/README.md

 **Warning: This is a generated library, some operations may not work.**

 *About the service:*
-AWS Secrets Manager is a web service that enables you to store, manage, and retrieve, secrets.
+AWS Secrets Manager provides a service to enable you to store, manage, and retrieve, secrets.

 ## Links